Ryan Miller: International play

-Miller was made a reserve for the United States at the 2006 Winter Olympics in Turin, but he did not play.
+Miller was made a reserve for the United States at the 2006 Winter Olympics, but he did not play.

-Miller was selected as starting goaltender for the US in the 2010 Winter Olympics in Vancouver.
+Miller was selected as starting goaltender for the United States in the 2010 Winter Olympics.
 He led the team to a perfect 5–0 start, including a 5–3 win over gold-medal favorite Canada in the preliminary round, stopping 42 of 45 shots.
-The five wins, including victories over Switzerland and Finland in the quarter-finals and semi-finals, respectively, brought the US to the gold medal game, where they faced Canada for the second time.
-In the gold medal game, the U.S. lost 3–2 in overtime despite Miller's 36 saves, as Sidney Crosby scored the game-winner in his second scoring attempt, after his first was saved by Miller.
-The US, however, won the silver medal in large part due to Miller's 5–0–1 record, and Miller was named the most valuable player of the tournament.
+The five wins, including victories over Switzerland and Finland in the quarterfinals and semifinals, respectively, brought the United States to the gold medal game, where they faced Canada for the second time.
+In the gold medal game, they lost 3–2 in overtime despite Miller's 36 saves, as Sidney Crosby scored the game-winner in his second scoring attempt, after his first was saved by Miller.
+The United States, however, won the silver medal in large part due to Miller's 5–0–1 record, and Miller was named the most valuable player of the tournament.
 Miller finished with a save percentage of .946 and a GAA of 1.35, both American Olympic records.
 Miller also won International Ice Hockey Federation (IIHF) best goaltender honors and was named to the All-Star team.

-After his selection to the US roster for the 2014 Winter Olympics in Sochi, head coach Dan Bylsma named Jonathan Quick the team's starting goaltender over Miller and fellow Olympic teammate Jimmy Howard.
-Miller would go on to start and play in one of the US's six games.
-(Quick played in the other five.)
-In his one and only game, Miller made 17 saves in a 5–1 win against Slovenia.
-The US, however, did not medal in Sochi, and Miller finished the tournament with a 1–0 record, a 1.00 GAA, and a .944 save percentage.
+After his selection to the United States roster for the 2014 Winter Olympics, head coach Dan Bylsma named Jonathan Quick the team's starting goaltender over Miller and fellow Olympic teammate Jimmy Howard.
+In his lone game during the tournament, Miller made 17 saves in a 5–1 win against Slovenia.
+The United States, however, did not medal, and Miller finished the tournament with a 1–0 record, a 1.00 GAA, and a .944 save percentage.